niyiyu/PNW-ML/README.md

 Each dataset has two files: waveform and metadata.
 All follow the structure of [seisbench format](https://seisbench.readthedocs.io/en/latest/).
 See [here](https://seisbench.readthedocs.io/en/latest/pages/data_format.html) to learn more about the  file structure.
 Download using the link below.
 Note that you may access the data directly from Google Colab.
 See `Google Colab` section below.

 ## Datasets
-We are making two copies of the raw dataset: one on Google Drive, another on UW ESS server.
+We are hosting two copies of the dataset: one on Google Drive, another on UW ESS server.
 Choose the one that gives you the best download performance.
-The ComCat dataset is also available through [SeisBench](https://github.com/seisbench/seisbench).
+All datasets are also available through [SeisBench](https://github.com/seisbench/seisbench).

 ### 1. ComCat Events
 - EH, BH, and HH channel (velocity)